Cross trainers offer a superb way to tone just about every major muscle in your body, without putting any impact on your joints.

 This 2-in-1 Cross Trainer Bike represents good value for money.
 It’s often on sale so keep checking.

-Verdict: The SL300 has just about everything you’d need from a fold up running machine.
+Verdict: This bike has just about everything you’d need from an elliptical cross trainer bike.
 It’s strong, sturdy and easy to store.
-There’s a good number of programmes that will keep new or experienced runners happy.
+There’s a good number of resistance levels that will keep new or experienced users happy.
 It also represents good value for money.
-Highly recommended.

 - High quality build